paulinhovs/paulinhovs/README.md

  Hi there

-- I'm studying pure JavaScript, and I'm very interested in react native for mobile.
+- I'm studying pure JavaScript, and I'm very interested in flutter for mobile.
 <br>
 - ABOUT ME:
 23y |